in

 And while that might sound hefty, as the listing notes, the property has been fitted with every conceivable luxury amenity.

-Jordan’s house was custom-built for the basketball legend
+The house was custom-built for the basketball legend

 The NBA superstar’s home was built at the height of his career and comes with 9 bedrooms, 14 parking spaces, and some pretty out-of-the-ordinary customizations — including a door taken straight from the original Playboy mansion.

-Jordan himself built the entire home from the ground up over the course of four years, finishing construction in 1995.
-The massive 56,000-square-foot house then went through another extensive renovation a few years later, in 2009.
+Jordan himself had the entire home built from the ground up over the course of four years, finishing construction in 1995.

 Across its generously sized three levels, Michael Jordan’s mansion has five fireplaces, large skylights that bathe the rooms in natural light, a gourmet chef’s kitchen, and a movie theater.

-Michael Jordan’s house, kitchen.
+The modern, minimalist kitchen features a floating island.
 Image credit: JS Eckert Photography courtesy of Compass

 Unsurprisingly, the custom-designed home includes a regulation-sized basketball gym.
 But there’s also a circular infinity pool, putting green, tennis court, and cigar room, each with Jordan’s signature touch.